magdolana/PlateDesign/README.md

 http://cordova.apache.org/docs/en/3.5.0//guide_cli_index.md.html#The%20Command-Line%20Interface

-###Build steps
+####Build steps

 0) In the command line, please make sure you are in the root folder.
 All the source file for mobile version have been stored in mobile

 #### Create the APP
 1) cd mobile

 //Target the android folder as our cordova folder

 2) mkdir cordova

-//Create cordova folder inside the mobile
+Create cordova folder inside the mobile

 3) cd cordova

 //go to this new folder

 4) npm install -g cordova

 //Install cordova at the folder 'mobile/cordova'

 //if you don't have the permission please use 'sudo to grant the permission'

 5) cordova create lsseed com.example.lsseed LsSeed

 //Create the a framework App named lsseed with default settings.
-//We need to go to 'app/mobile/cordova/lsseed/www' and replace all the files with our lseed source files.
+We need to go to 'app/mobile/cordova/lsseed/www' and replace all the files with our lseed source files.

 #### Copy the source file
-6) cd cordova/lsseed/www
+6) cd lsseed/www

 //Switch to 'www' folder

 7) rm -r index.html js css img

 //Delete the index.html, js, img and css folders inside 'www'.folder.

 8) copy our lsseed source files in folder 'mobile' into 'mobile/cordova/lsseed/www' folder